Get Started with a Free Water Consultation

 Short-Term Solutions

-When it comes to hard water, most “fixes” out there are actually focused on addressing symptoms, not the underlying cause.
+When it comes to hard water, most “fixes” are focused on addressing symptoms, not the underlying cause.
 However, that can be a good thing in the short term — especially if you’re trying to prevent hard water damage while you decide on a softening solution.

 To get started, decide which hard water symptoms are causing the most trouble.
 For many people, cleaning issues are a big concern — which is why there are lots of DIY solutions for scrubbing away limescale and soap spots.
 Vinegar, baking soda and hydrogen peroxide are often top choices, especially because you can combine them in different ways depending on what area you’re targeting.
 Just keep in mind that cleaning hard water stains with more hard water won’t create perfect results because the minerals just keep building up.